aitorfernandez/tatft-go/README.md

 # tatft

-Repo reference for well-tested applications in Go.
+Repo reference for all my well-tested applications in Go :)